Vowels in Arabic

 kharuf

-He became senile
+He was senile

 خَرُوف